Financial Literacy II

 Course Badges

-Phoenix – The Awakener
+Fox – The Earner

-Earned this badge by completing module 1 of this course.
+Earn this badge by completing module 1 of this course.

-Earned this badge by completing module 2 of this course.
+Earn this badge by completing module 2 of this course.

-Earned this badge by completing module 3 of this course.
+Earn this badge by completing module 3 of this course.

-Earned this badge by completing module 4 of this course.
+Earn this badge by completing module 4 of this course.

 Meet the Finance Course Creator,